Differentiation Through Black-Box Quadratic Programming Solvers: Introduction

 Computational methods often rely on solving optimization problems, \ie, finding an optimum of an objective function subject to constraints.
 This has led to the development of numerous high-performance open-source and commercial solvers, particularly for constrained convex optimization \citep{wright2006numerical,boyd2004convex}.
 Recently, there has been growing interest in \emph{differentiable optimization}, which enables gradient-based learning through optimization layers that show promise across applications such as image classification \citep{Amos2017ICNNArgminDiff}, optimal transport \citep{rezende2021implicitriemannianconcavepotential, Richter-Powell2021ICGN}, zero-sum games \citep{ling2018game}, tessellation \citep{chen2022semidiscrete}, control \citep{Amos2018MPC,Belbute-Peres2018DiffPHysforControl,Ding2024ControlHardConstraintWithGRG}, decision-making \citep{Tan2020OptimalDecisionLP}, robotics \citep{Holmes2024SDPCertifiableGlobalDerivative}, biology \citep{zhang2023differentiable}, and NLP \citep{thayaparan2022diff}.

 \emph{Differentiable optimization} focuses on computing the derivatives of the optimal solution to an optimization problem with respect to parameters defining the problem's objective and constraints.
-Rooted in classical sensitivity analysis and parametric programming \cite{Rockafellar1970ConvexAnalysis, Rockefellar1998VariationalAnalysis, fiacco1983introduction, fiacco1990sensitivity, fiacco1968nonlinear, Lee2010QPBook, bonnans2013perturbation, pistikopoulos2020multi}, it has gained momentum through the idea that optimization problems can be embedded as parameterized ``layers'' within neural networks -- training such layers requires computing the derivative (gradient) of the optimization problem's solution during backpropagation \citep{amos2017optnet,cvxpylayers2019,blondel2024elements}.
+Rooted in classical sensitivity analysis and parametric programming \cite{Rockafellar1970ConvexAnalysis, Rockefellar1998VariationalAnalysis, fiacco1983introduction, fiacco1990sensitivity, fiacco1968nonlinear, Lee2010QPBook, bonnans2013perturbation, pistikopoulos2020multi}, differentiable optimization has gained momentum through the idea that optimization problems encoding prior domain knowledge can be embedded as parameterized ``layers'' within neural networks -- training such layers requires computing the derivative (gradient) of the optimization problem's solution during backpropagation \citep{amos2017optnet,cvxpylayers2019,blondel2024elements}.

 This paper focuses on differentiating solutions to Quadratic Programs (QPs)—a core class of convex problems involving the minimization of a quadratic objective subject to linear inequality constraints.